UrbanCode/Tibco-UCD/README.md

-# uDeploy-Tibco-Plugin
+# Tibco-UCD

 *NOTE: This is not the plugin distributable!
 This is the source code.
-To find the installable plugin, either go to the [Releases](https://github.com/IBM-UrbanCode/uDeploy-Tibco-Plugin/releases) and download the Tibco zip or follow the installation instructions below.*
+To find the installable plugin, either go to the [Releases](https://github.com/IBM-UrbanCode/Tibco-UCD/releases) and download the Tibco zip or follow the installation instructions below.*

 ## Overview